Murli-Alva/NYC-Yellow-Taxi-Fare-Prediction/Dataset/readme.md

-We have taken Dataset from NYC website of October 2020 month.
+I have taken Dataset from NYC website of October 2020 month.
 Link : https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page

-We have saved dataset in the drive. link: https://drive.google.com/drive/folders/1BkkSnt8JQ_GypOJ5I__A7biz9neKImjA
+I have saved dataset in the drive. link: https://drive.google.com/drive/folders/1BkkSnt8JQ_GypOJ5I__A7biz9neKImjA

 This dataset consists of october month data of yellow taxi data of New York city.
 Some details of the dataset are given below: